The resource center is an always-on, contextual and personalized help widget.

 Resource centers are created, managed and published just like other Userflow content such as flows and checklists:

-- Go to Content.
+- Go to Resource centers in the sidebar.

-- Click Create content.
+- Click Create resource center.

 You’ll now see the resource center builder:

 The resource center consists of a list of blocks, which you can edit at will.
 It comes pre-populated with some example blocks.

 Click a block to edit its settings (e.g. name or icon) in the right side panel that will appear.
 You can also delete a block there.

 Click Add block in the bottom to add more blocks.

 Click Preview to see a live preview of the resource center running inside your app.

 When you’re ready, click Publish to let real users see your resource center.